 By law, as well as for your protection, if you request that we take certain actions as to personal data we have about you, we are required to take certain steps to verify your identity.
 If we are not able to verify your identity, we may not be able to respond to your request.
 To verify your identity, we request, at point of submission of your request, that you supply your basic contact information, as well as certain other non-personally identifiable information (e.g., information relating to your last interaction with us, such as subject matter and type of study), and we endeavor to match at least two pieces of this information with information in our possession.
 In addition, as to those rights permitted by law to be exercisable by an authorized agent on your behalf, in addition to verifying your identity as described above, we require the agent to also supply written authorization from you to act on your behalf, except where restricted by law.

 Regarding our research survey panels, the panel member may terminate his or her membership by logging in to his or her account and following the instructions to delete one’s account.
 You may also send an email request to email@example.com.
 Once you have opted out, we will deactivate the membership account which will result in ending the delivery of survey invites and remove any points or rewards you have earned.
 Please allow a few weeks for existing invitations to expire.

 We operate in compliance with the Children’s Online Privacy Protection Act (“COPPA”), governed by the US Federal Trade Commission (“FTC”).
-We do not collect, use or disclose information from children under the age of 13 online without a statement of permission from a parent or guardian.
+We do not collect, use or disclose information from children under the age of 13 online without a statement of permission from a parent or guardian in the manner required by law.
+We also do not “sell” (as defined in CCPA) personal information of persons under 16 without affirmative authorization.
 For more information on COPPA, please visit http://www.ftc.gov/ogc/coppa1.htm.

 Compliance and Enforcement